llambiel/letsecureme/content/2016-03-15-lets-encrypt-and-nginx-state-of-the-art-of-a-secure-web-deployment.md

 ## Let's Encrypt setup, SSL certificates and Nginx HTTPS config

 Go for Let's Encrypt.
-As per [the official documentation](https://letsencrypt.readthedocs.org/en/latest/intro.html#installation), you need to clone its [GIT](https://github.com/letsencrypt/letsencrypt) repository and launch `letsencrypt-auto`:
+As per [the official documentation](https://certbot.eff.org/#ubuntuxenial-nginx), Certbot (Let's Encrypt client) can be installed using APT:

-    sudo apt-get install -y git
+    sudo apt-get -y install letsencrypt
-    sudo git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt
-    /opt/letsencrypt/letsencrypt-auto

-Note that as said in the beginning, the setup script will install all the required dependencies automatically.
-Although convenient, this implies that you lose some control of what is installed on your machine.
+Note that as said in the beginning, the client requires a few dependencies.

 You can now request a certificate for your domain.
 You'll get prompted to provide your email address for the expiring notifications and accept the Terms:

     export DOMAINS="yourdomain.here,www.yourdomain.here"
     export DIR=/var/www/demo
-    /opt/letsencrypt/letsencrypt-auto certonly --server https://acme-v01.api.letsencrypt.org/directory -a webroot --webroot-path=$DIR -d $DOMAINS
+    sudo letsencrypt certonly -a webroot --webroot-path=$DIR -d $DOMAINS

 You need of course to use your own domain name in the `DOMAINS` list.

 Our cert should now be issued and installed!

     IMPORTANT NOTES:
+    - If you lose your account credentials, you can recover through e-mails sent to xxx@xxx.xx.
     - Congratulations!
 Your certificate and chain have been saved at /etc/letsencrypt/live/letsecure.me/fullchain.pem.
-Your cert will expire on 2016-XX-XX.
+Your cert will expire on 201X-XX-XX.
 To obtain a new version of the certificate in the future, simply run Let's Encrypt again.
     - Your account credentials have been saved in your Let's Encrypt configuration directory at /etc/letsencrypt.
 You should make a